Sistav/Evil-Bot/readme.md

 pip install -r requirements.txt
 ```

-5. Create a `.env` file in the root directory with your configuration.
+5. Create a `.env` file in the project's root directory.
    - The `BOT_TOKEN` must be specified.

 6. Run the bot: